kalisio/kdk/docs/api/map/map-mixins.md

 Make it possible to draw custom graphic elements on top of other layers using HTML canvas elements.
 These custom graphic elements are defined by their draw function and are run in the client application, using a controlled draw context.
 It is not possible for these draw functions to access anything outside the specified context.

 * **createLeafletCanvasLayer (options)** is automatically registered to allow creation of such Leaflet layer.

-* **updateCanvasLayerDrawCode (layerName, newDrawCode, autoRedraw)** update the draw code used by the layer named `layerName`. `autoRedraw` is a boolean used to enable automatic refresh of the layer at each displayed frame (required eg. to animate elements). `newDrawCode` is expected to be an array of objects where each object is of the following form :
+* **setCanvasLayerDrawCode (layerName, drawCode, autoRedraw)** define the draw code used by the layer named `layerName`. `autoRedraw` is a boolean used to enable automatic refresh of the layer at each displayed frame (required eg. to animate elements). `drawCode` is expected to be an array of objects where each object is of the following form :
   * `{ feature: 'LAYER_NAME?FEATURE_NAME', code: '... some javascript draw code ...' }` will run the given draw code only for the feature named `FEATURE_NAME` in the layer named `LAYER_NAME`.
   * `{ layer: 'LAYER_NAME', code: '... some javascript draw code ...' }` will run the given draw code for each feature of the layer named `LAYER_NAME`.

-* **setCanvasLayerContext (layerName, userContext)** is used to add some user provided members to the draw context.
-The `userContext` object will be merged with the application draw context and it's member will become available to the draw functions.
+* **setCanvasLayerUserData (layerName, userData)** is used to add some custom user data to the draw context.
+The `userData` object parameter will be merged into the `userData` object available on the draw context.
+This allows users to push partial updates, there's no need to push the whole user data every time a single member changes.

+* **setCanvasLayerAutoRedraw (layerName, autoRedraw)** is used to enable or disable automatic redraw of the canvas layer named `layerName`.
+Automatic redraw may be required for example when animating objects.
+By default automatic redraw is off, which means that the canvas layer will only redraw when :
+  * the user moves the map
+  * `setCanvasLayerDrawCode` is called
+  * `setCanvasLayerUserData` is called

 The following configuration illustrates a layer used to draw feature property **name** as text at the feature position for all features of the layer named **Airports**.